Cultura15/ai-coding-assistant/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## 🧠 About the Project
+## About the Project

 The **AI Coding Assistant** is a ChatGPT-style clone tailored specifically for developers.
 It is designed to help **debug, explain, and review large codebases**, with support for input and output of **900+ lines of code** — ideal for diagnosing long scripts or full-stack applications.

 It is powered by **OpenAI's GPT-4.1** and includes custom system prompts for coding-only responses, as well as a limiter guard to control token usage.

 ### Key Features:
-- 🧠 GPT-4.1 integration with custom code-only prompt
+- GPT-4.1 integration with custom code-only prompt
-- 🧑‍💻 React-based UI with enhanced chat experience
+- React-based UI with enhanced chat experience
-- 🎨 Syntax-highlighted code outputs (Java, TS, JS, PHP, HTML, CSS, JSON, etc.)
+- Syntax-highlighted code outputs (Java, TS, JS, PHP, HTML, CSS, JSON, etc.)
-- ⚙️ Message token/line limit guard for performance
+- ⚙Message token/line limit guard for performance
-- 🐛 Built specifically for debugging long code
+- Built specifically for debugging long code

 ---